minamh9/Prompt-Engineering-with-GPT/README.md

 # Prompt-Engineering-with-GPT
-Employed OpenAI’s GPT-3.5 to analyze and score Amazon product reviews.
+I’ll walk you through how to use OpenAI’s GPT-3.5 to evaluate and score product reviews, all while integrating this process into a Python environment.